 How much time each semester will I spend on this Program?

-The program participants will meet together for eight hours in the fall and eight hours in the spring.
+The program participants will meet together for eight 75-minute session in the fall (Seminar) and eight hours in the spring (Practicum).
 (Schedule TBA.)
-Each session is designed to support you as you develop, design, and carry out your project.
-However, some of the work (reading, reflecting, writing, teaching or working with your student subjects, gathering and analyzing evidence, talking with instructor-of-record hosts [if relevant]) will need to be done in between meeting times.
+Each session is designed to support your orientation to the scholarship of teaching and learning–both understanding it (Seminar) and practicing it (Practicum).
+However, some of the work (reading, reflecting, writing, teaching or working with your student subjects, gathering and analyzing evidence) will need to be done in between meeting times.